How to Stand Out in Your Job Application for Real

 Target specific companies and roles

 Focus on 5 to 10 dream jobs, not 100 random ones.
-Research the hiring manager's name and office address.
+Find the manager name and office address.

-Mention why you're a fit in three sentences max.
+Say why you fit in three sentences max.
 Be direct.

-We handle printing on premium paper and mailing directly to their desk.
+We print on premium paper and mail right to their desk.

 Follow up with a polite email

-After a week, reference the physical packet they received.
+After a week, mention the application they got.
 This combo keeps you top of mind.

 The Psychology of Physical vs. Digital

-Physical mail taps into human instinct.
-It works when digital fails because of basic psychology.
+Physical mail uses our natural feelings.
+It works when digital fails due to simple psychology.

 Physical mail feels urgent

-Studies show people remember physical objects better than digital ones.
+Studies show people recall physical objects better than digital ones.